Vonage/vonage-video-js-api-network-test/README.md

 $ npm install opentok-network-test-js
 ```

-Now load the OpenTok Network Test in your project.
+Now load the Vonage Video API Network Test in your project.
 The module exports two objects:

-* NetworkTest -- The class containing methods for testing your OpenTok connectivity and quality.
+* NetworkTest -- The class containing methods for testing your Vonage Video API connectivity and quality.
   This is the default export.

 * ErrorNames -- An object enumerating error name values